Keyboard shortcuts

 Description

-The from operator identifies one or more sources of data as input to a query and transmits that data to its output.
+The from operator identifies one or more sources of data as input to a query and transmits the data required by the query to its output.

-As a pipe operator, from preserves the order of the data within a file, URL, or a sorted pool but when multiple sources are identified, the data may be read in parallel and interleaved in an undefined order.
+As a pipe operator, from preserves the order of the data within a file, URL, or a sorted pool but when multiple sources are identified (e.g., as a file-system glob or regular expression matching pools), the data may be read in parallel and interleaved in an undefined order.

-Optional arguments to from may be appended as a parenthesized concatenation of arguments.
+Optional arguments to from may be appended as a parenthesized concatenation of named arguments.

-When reading from sources external to a database (e.g., URLs or files), the format of each data source is automatically detected using heuristics.
-To manually specify the format of a source and override the autodetection heuristic, a format argument may be appended as an argument and has the form
+To manually specify the format of a source and override these heuristics, a format argument may be appended as an argument and has the form

 format <fmt>